efraimgentil/typekboom/README.md

-typekboom
+Type KBoom
 =========

-A game showcase using Java/Websockets + MongoDB
+It is a game showcase using Java / Websockets + MongoDB